 There are strict requirements for filing such a suit and often landlords do not follow all the rules before filing suit; often landlords do not have grounds for filing the suit.
 There are other additional requirements not listed here that a landlord must meet in order to obtain an expedited eviction.
 This can be a complicated proceeding, so you should try to talk to an attorney before going to court if your landlord files a lawsuit requesting an expedited eviction.

-A landlord may file an expedition eviction action if the landlord believes that drug-related criminal activity is taking place in, on, or within the immediate vicinity of the tenant’s unit.
+A landlord may file an expedited eviction action if the landlord believes that drug-related criminal activity is taking place in, on, or within the immediate vicinity of the tenant’s unit.

 A landlord may also file an expedited eviction action in certain emergency situations.
 The landlord must prove that the expedited eviction procedures are needed to avoid imminent and certain physical injury to the landlord or other tenants, or physical damage to the property exceeding 12 months’ rent.